Want to Know a Secret? There Are Ways to Motivate and Keep Your Child Engaged While Reading!

 In a previous post, I talked about the importance of getting your child ready for kindergarten.
 Teaching your child the letters of the alphabet and the sound that each letter makes is just one thing you can do to help your child achieve “reading readiness.”
 Actually, this is probably the single most important thing you can do at this stage to help your child become ready for a lifetime of learning.

 Once they know their letters and sounds, they are ready to put short words together.
-In another post, I discuss how I begin teaching reading to the younger kids.
+A while back, I wrote about the importance of teaching phonics to your little ones.
 At first, it will probably be slow going.
 So, don’t be alarmed!
 Just be happy that your child is actually beginning to read!